y-scope/ystdlib-cpp/README.md

 ```

 ## Linting
-Before submitting a pull request, ensure you’ve run the linting commands below to fix violations or
+Before submitting a pull request, ensure you’ve run the linting commands below and either fixed any
-suppress warnings.
+violations or suppressed the warnings.

 To run all linting checks:
 ```shell